≡ Menu

 The accompanying graph highlights that Intel consistently achieves a much higher gross profit compared to AMD.
 Similarly, Intel’s operating profit has historically outperformed AMD’s.

-AMD Vs Intel: Gross And Operating Profit Margins
+AMD Vs Intel: Gross, Operating, Pre-Tax, and Net Profit Margins

-You can find the definitions of gross and operating profit here: gross profit and operating profit.
+You can find the definitions of all profitability metrics here: gross profit, operating profit, pre-tax profit, and net profit.

 Intel has historically maintained a strong lead over AMD in terms of gross and operating profit margins, as illustrated in the chart above.
 However, this advantage has eroded significantly in recent years.